prefix-dev/rattler-build/docs/recipe_file.md

 ### Script

-By default, boa uses a `build.sh` file on Unix (macOS and Linux) and a `build.bat` file on Linux, if they exist in the same folder as the `recipe.yaml` file.
+By default, rattler-build uses a `build.sh` file on Unix (macOS and Linux) and a `build.bat` file on Linux, if they exist in the same folder as the `recipe.yaml` file.
 With the script parameter you can either supply a different filename or write out short build scripts.
 You may need to use selectors to use different